MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/-cs.md

 #### Remarks

 The **!cs** extension requires full symbols (including type information) for the process that is being debugged and for Ntdll.dll.
-If you do not have symbols for Ntdll.dll, see [Installing Windows Symbol Files](installing-windows-symbol-files.md).

 The following examples shows you how to use **!cs**.
 The following command displays information about the critical section at address 0x7803B0F8 and shows its initialization stack trace.